shift7-ch/katta-docs/docs/user-guide/desktop-setup.md

 :::info[Zero-knowledge, end-to-end encrypted]
 Everything you put in a vault is encrypted on your computer before it is uploaded, and decrypted again only on the computer of a vault member.
 File contents **and** file and folder names are encrypted; the S3 bucket holds only ciphertext.
-See the [Security Architecture](../arch/SECURITY.md) and [E2E-Encrypted Data Sync](../arch/OVERVIEW.md#e2e-encrypted-data-sync-in-static-and-sts-storage-access-modes) for details.
+See [Security](../architecture/security.md) and [E2E-Encrypted Data Sync](../architecture/storage-access.md#e2e-encrypted-data-sync) for details.
 :::